Heat Pump Installation in Scotland: Rules and Grants

 Key Differences From England

-- Conservation areas: Scotland has a larger proportion of conservation areas relative to its housing stock, particularly in Edinburgh, Glasgow, and historic towns.
-If your property is in a conservation area, you will need planning permission.
+- Conservation areas: Scotland has a larger proportion relative to housing stock, particularly in Edinburgh, Glasgow, and historic towns

-- National Scenic Areas: Scotland has 40 National Scenic Areas (equivalent to Areas of Outstanding Natural Beauty in England).
-These require planning permission for heat pump installations.
+- National Scenic Areas: Scotland has 40 NSAs requiring planning permission for heat pump installations

-- Croft land: Properties on croft land may have additional planning considerations
+- Croft land: Properties on croft land may have additional considerations

-- Different local authority interpretation: Scottish local authorities may interpret permitted development conditions differently from English councils.
-If in doubt, contact your local planning department for a formal opinion.
+- Local authority interpretation: Scottish councils may interpret conditions differently — contact your planning department if in doubt

 Building Regulations in Scotland